 Your Initial Consultation

-Dr Broadhurst will ask questions about your health and medical history in order to make sure you are suitable for surgery.
+Dr Broadhurst will ask questions about your health and medical history to assess factors that can affect the outcomes of the surgery.
 It is important to raise any past surgeries you have had or any current medications.
 During this meeting, you will undergo a physical assessment to establish the issue with your breast shape and which methods will be used to correct it.
-Dr Broadhurst will advise the best path of treatment for your body whilst tailoring his approach to your preferences and ideal outcomes.
-We can answer any questions you may have in order to ensure you have a good idea of what to expect from your tuberous breast surgery.
+Dr Broadhurst will advise you on the most suitable treatment whilst tailoring his approach to your preferences and goals.
+He will answer any questions you may have to ensure you have a good idea of what to expect from tuberous breast surgery.

 Your Second Consultation

-A few weeks before your surgery, you will have a second meeting with us.
-This will be in-person at one of our Brisbane, Sunshine Coast, Hervey Bay, Bundaberg, or Ballina locations.
-This second meeting will ensure you are fully informed and prepared, as well as give you the chance to ask any further questions.
-This consultation is at no cost to you.
+This will be in person at one of our Brisbane, Sunshine Coast, Hervey Bay, or Bundaberg locations.
+This second meeting will ensure you are fully informed and prepared and give you the chance to ask any further questions.

-We will discuss the surgery in-depth to confirm the details and give you a thorough idea of what to expect.
-Dr Broadhurst welcomes any questions you may have about tuberous breast surgery.
-With many years of experience, he will provide you with quality advice and care throughout the whole process.
-After this, you should have a good understanding of the before, during, and after surgery, including the healing process.
+We will have a detailed discussion about the surgery to ensure that you have a clear understanding of what to expect.
+Dr Broadhurst is open to answering any questions you may have about tuberous breast surgery.
+By the end of the discussion, you should have a good understanding of what to expect before, during, and after the surgery, including the healing process.

 Procedure